TufayelLUS/LinkedIn-Scraper/LinkedIn Lead Scraper 2024 Edition/README.md

 2. Installation of below module using command line
 <pre>pip3 install requests</pre>
 3. An account on LinkedIn is a must!
 You can create temporary profiles if you want.
+* For more detailed instructions, please check the main readme file <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/blob/master/README.md">here</a>.

 # Disclaimer
 Automating LinkedIn goes against their terms of service guidelines.
 As this repository is in demand, I thought of publishing a revised version according to the 2024 version of the website.
 Any issues with your LinkedIn account after using this script will be your liability.
+If you want to stay on the safe side, you may check <a href="https://nubela.co/proxycurl?utm_campaign=influencer_marketing&utm_source=github&utm_medium=social&utm_content=tufayel_linkedin-scraper">Proxycurl APIs</a> to stay safe(FREE trial access is available).

 # Limits
 * Do not run it from an IP address from where you don't usually login to your LinkedIn account, otherwise, it may trigger their security system.